sid-nadendla/sid-nadendla.github.io/README.md

 ## License

 The website is licensed under The MIT License.
-It is built using a template developed for [University of Illinois Energy Transport Research Lab](http://etrl.mechanical.illinois.edu/).
+It was built using a template developed for [University of Illinois Energy Transport Research Lab](http://etrl.mechanical.illinois.edu/).